FIBROMYALGIA OR LYME DISEASE

 Evidence of Overlap

-Research supports an overlap between fibromyalgia and Lyme disease:
+Research suggests a meaningful overlap between fibromyalgia and Lyme disease.

-These findings suggest that some patients may have overlapping or misclassified conditions.
+These findings suggest that some cases may be overlapping—or misclassified.

 Frequently Asked Questions